aarushi98ag/image_editor/README.md

 Store all the images in imgArray and call create_thumbnail over the image link.
 After the transformations, you can access the transformed images through the same array imgArray.
 (Note the transformed image would have an URL associated with the Cloudinary account).

 ### Customisation
 You can customise the slider according to your need.
 All the defaults are mentioned in lightslider.js and can be modified according to the need.
+By default we have scaled all the images to 300px-300px to fit the width of the popup.
+This can be adjusted according to the need.

 ### AND YOU ARE SET TO GO!!!